xml94/SCIT/README.md

-# SCIT Coming Soon
+# SCIT
+* Coming soon
-syle-consistent image translation to do data augmentation for tomato leaves
+* syle-consistent image translation to do data augmentation for tomato leaves